AlbertGBarber/PixelSpork/README.md

 # Welcome!

 Pixel Spork is an Arduino library for controlling addressable LEDs.
 It aims to streamline the use of the popular WS2812 (and other) addressable LEDs by providing a wide variety of rich, class-based, effects and utilities.
-The library's stand-out feature is "Segment Sets", allowing you to intuitively arrange your LEDs into virtual 1 or 2D shapes.
+The library's stand-out feature is "[Segment Sets](https://github.com/AlbertGBarber/PixelSpork/wiki/Ring-Segments-Example)", which allow you to intuitively arrange your LEDs into virtual 2D shapes.
+Effects map onto these shapes automatically, streamlining your coding experience.
 Pixel Spork lets users code at their own comfort level by only requiring a few core tools to operate, but providing many more for power users.
 Start small with a simple 1D Segment Set and effect, and scale up over time to fully 2D Segment Sets, using multiple effects, while managing multiple palettes, color modes, utilities and more!

+Check out the [Youtube Trailer](https://youtu.be/n6MAIFuHd8U) for more!

 Features:

 * Over 40 class-based, deeply customizable effects.

-* Virtually re-arrange your LEDs into 1D or 2D shapes using Segment Sets.
+* Virtually re-arrange your LEDs into 1D or 2D shapes using [Segment Sets](https://github.com/AlbertGBarber/PixelSpork/wiki/Ring-Segments-Example).

 * Use a suite of utility classes to manage and enhance your effects.

-* Add rainbows (or a custom gradients) to most effects using Color Modes.
+* Add rainbows (or a custom gradients) to most effects using [Color Modes](https://github.com/AlbertGBarber/PixelSpork/wiki/Color-Modes).

-* Create color palettes to unify colors across you code.
+* Create [color palettes](https://github.com/AlbertGBarber/PixelSpork/wiki/Palette-Basics) to unify colors across your code.

 * Compartmentalized design.
 Most features are optional, meaning that you only need to interact with them if you want to, allowing you to explore and code at your own pace.